 I’ve mentioned before that I don’t have a gym membership, but I do have access to a gym at work, which I frequently use on my lunch break.
 This 45-minute workout incorporates both cardio and strength training, alternating 5 minutes on the treadmill with 4 minutes of weighted tabata intervals.
 The treadmill intervals get easier as you go through the workout, so don’t let the first five minutes of sprinting scare you off.

 Here’s a detailed breakdown of the tabata intervals.
-You’ll set an interval timer for 8 rounds of 20 seconds of work and 10 seconds of rest of each exercise.
+You’ll set your Gymboss Interval Timer for 8 rounds of 20 seconds of work and 10 seconds of rest of each exercise.

 Power Wheel Tucks

 Strap your feet onto the power wheel and start in a plank position.
 Bring your knees to your chest, rolling the wheel forward.
 Roll back out into plank position.

 Think of a ballet dancer doing a plié.
 Start with legs more than shoulder-width apart with feet facing outwards.
 Hold two 10-lb weights, one in each hand (feel free to adjust weight to your fitness level).
 Squat down in a plié, keeping back straight, and return to standing.